mac-tron/quteff/README.md

 # quteFF

+[Qutebrowser](https://www.qutebrowser.org/) is an open source keyboard driven browser, however it lacks broad plug-in / extension support.
+This project aims to implement a Qutebrowser-like UX and provide keyboard capabilities via Vimium-ff with a customised Vimium-ff theme.

 * Custom userChrome.css to make Firefox look like Qutebrowser
 * Requires the [Vimium-ff](https://github.com/philc/vimium/) add-on
 * Forked from https://github.com/IanLeCorbeau/hawtbrowser/